 I gave her a hug and hoped she wouldn’t get nightmares.

 Then I went outside and called the office, requesting ongoing, general surveillance of Jenny Hansworth, aged six, who was going to be seven in May.

 Have you ever heard of the Dark Ages?

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, JBlackWrite a Review